Rismosch/ris_engine/README.md

 <details>
   <summary>click to reveal</summary>

   Download and run the SDK Installer from https://vulkan.lunarg.com/sdk/home#windows

   When running the SDK Installer, make sure that you select the SDL2 libraries and headers.

   To see whether the Vulkan SDK was installed properly, check if the environment variables `$VULKAN_SDK` and `$VK_SDK_PATH` are set, and check if they pointing to the location of your Vulkan SDK installation.

-  For ris_engine to be able to use SDL2 properly, we need to to do a few more steps.
-SDL2 needs to link statically.
+  For ris_engine to be able to use SDL2 properly, a few more steps are necessary.
+First, SDL2 needs to link.
 Assuming you are using `rustup`, copy `$VULKAN_SDK\Lib\SDL2.lib` into the following directory:

   ```powershell
   C:\Users\<your username>\.rustup\toolchains\<toolchain channel>\lib\rustlib\<current toolchain>\lib